PaulMaly/perlite/README.md

 myWidgetTarget.setAttribute('data-string', 'hello world');
 ```

 and these changes will also be applied to the widget state at any moment it occurs and DOM will be triggered to update as well.
-It's useful in cases when some part of your code doesn't have deirect access to the widget object and its reactive state.
+It's strongly not recommended, but can be useful in cases when some part of your code doesn't have direct access to the widget object and its reactive state.

 ### Directives